ohio-university-cs4900-spring-2019-2020/module-4-networking-Brutus314/README.md

 it fails.
 The same is true for closing down.
 When both instances are running, they should be able to see each other by a cube tracking the location of the other instance.
 Moving in one instance moves the cube in the other.
-Additionally, pressing '1' will stack a cube near the start in the other instance.
+Additionally, pressing '1' will stack a cube near the start in both instances.